 This manual page also covers the

-The common use case for this command is to retrieve geospatial items near a specified point and no far than a given amount of meters (or other units).
+The common use case for this command is to retrieve geospatial items near a specified point not farther than a given amount of meters (or other units).
 This allows, for example, to suggest mobile users of an application nearby places.